-Action Plan: A plan created to organize a district and/or school improvement process is an action plan.
-The plan should include details of scope, sequence, timeline, and designated responsibility.
-Progress toward accomplishing action plan items should be reviewed and revised on an ongoing basis.
+Action Plan: Created to organize a district and/or building improvement process, the plan should include details of scope, sequence, timeline, and designated responsibility.

-Alignment: Being purposeful about developing and implementing a process of examining commonalities and efficiencies across educational components (e.g., initiatives, assessment, and curriculum) is alignment.
+Alignment: Being purposeful about developing and implementing a process of examining commonalities and efficiencies across educational components (e.g., initiatives, assessment, and curriculum).

-Artifacts: Various types of documents, records, notes, and data used when evaluating effectiveness or documenting evidence of implementation are artifacts.
+Artifacts: Various types of documents, records, notes, and data used when evaluating effectiveness or documenting evidence of implementation.